IndiaFilings

 In order to build trust on the proposed SME Exchange and develop it into a successful market, an eligibility criteria has been proposed for Startups and SMEs to list on the SME Exchange without an IPO.
 Some of the proposed eligibility criteria for a Startup or SME to list on the SME Exchange are:

-- To ensure that this platform is restricted only to start-ups and SMEs, it may be required that companies seeking to list on this platform are not older than 10 years or having revenues more than 100 crores or paid up capital more than 25 crores.
+Yes, to ensure that the platform is restricted to startups and SMEs, it is proposed that companies seeking to list should not be older than 10 years or have revenues exceeding INR 100 crores or paid-up capital exceeding INR 25 crores.